 Required and Addressable Implementation Specifications

-Business Associate Contracts.
-HHS is developing regulations relating to business associate obligations and business associate contracts under the HITECH Act of 2009.
+- Business Associate Contracts.
+HHS developed regulations relating to business associate obligations and business associate contracts under the HITECH Act of 2009.

 Policies and Procedures and Documentation Requirements

 - A covered entity must adopt reasonable and appropriate policies and procedures to comply with the provisions of the Security Rule.
 A covered entity must maintain, until six years after the later of the date of their creation or last effective date, written security policies and procedures and written records of required actions, activities or assessments.30

 - Updates.
 A covered entity must periodically review and update its documentation in response to environmental or organizational changes that affect the security of electronic protected health information (e-PHI).31